EvanHahn/evanhahn-dot-com/_drafts/2014-05-19-express-use-versus-all.md

 You may recall `app.router` from the days of Express 3, but Express 4 said ["begone, beast!"](https://github.com/visionmedia/express/wiki/New-features-in-4.x#no-more-appuseapprouter) and so it was gone.
 Express 4 changed a lot about the behavior of routing, and one of the subtler things that changed was the relationship between two methods: `app.use` and `app.all`.

-You've undoubtedly used `app.use` for middleware, but you might not have touched `app.all`.
+You've likely used `app.use` for middleware, but you may not have mounted it at a path.
+This is a pretty useful feature.
+For example, the below mounts `express.static` at `/static`:

+    app.use("/static", express.static(myStaticPath))

+Now, the middleware will only be invoked when you visit `/static/something`.
+If you visit `/foobar`, this middleware will never run.
+This matches all HTTP verbs, as you may know.

+A slightly more obscure Express feature is `app.all`.
 If you find yourself doing something like this:

     app.get("/im-so-fancy", function(req, res) { /* ... */ })
     app.post("/im-so-fancy", function(req, res) { /* ... */ })
-    app.put("/im-so-fancy", function(req, res) { /* ... */ })
     app.delete("/im-so-fancy", function(req, res) { /* ... */ })
     app.head("/im-so-fancy", function(req, res) { /* ... */ })
     // ...and so on, for all the HTTP verbs

 Then you should be using `app.all`.
+This does the same thing:

     app.all("/im-so-fancy", function(req, res) { /* ... */ })

 But if you're like me, a question might arise: if `use` matches all HTTP verbs and `all` matches all HTTP verbs...what's the difference?

 I did a little digging, and I found out that they're pretty similar.
-The main difference is how URLs are matched and how they appear inside the function.
+The main difference is how URLs are matched and how these URLs appear inside the function.

 Difference 1: how URIs are matched
 ==================================